xinwenfu/GenCyber/FieldTrips/README.md

 - **Exploitation**.
 Exploit the computers and find real vulnerabilities
 - **Post exploitation**.
 Perform post exploitation of the compromised computers, e.g. collecting passwords to show evidences of vulnerabilities.

 Below is a video demo.
 I did this demo by remotely loggng into computers.
-Except the computer login process, other operations are exactly the same.
+Except the computer login process, other operations are exactly the same as working at a physical computer.

 [![Armitage](https://img.youtube.com/vi/flM_0TKfIIc/0.jpg)](https://youtu.be/flM_0TKfIIc)